Writing a Dispute Letter Based on Fair Credit Reporting Act Regulations

 Understand Your Audience

 Your initial audience includes the individuals opening your letter, likely “boiler room operators”, staring at computer screens, insulated from any real access to data about the dispute they are handling.
 But again, your audience will most likely later include the Judge and Jury, as well as opposing counsel.
 Remember at all times: You are drafting may ultimately become a trial exhibit.
 So, make the letter plain, clear, and easy to understand.
 It must be absolutely accurate.

-7. Send the Dispute to the Relevant CRAs and the Furnisher
+Why You Should Send the Dispute Letter to the Relevant CRAs and the Furnisher